Margot Robbie Talks To R29 About

 Twenty-four years following a scandal that rocked the world, Margot Robbie takes on the role of figure skater Tonya Harding in a behind-the-scenes story that will have you questioning what’s real, what’s fake, and how much we truly know about the controversial figures who become cultural lightning rods.
-I, Tonya opens in NY/LA December 8th and theaters everywhere January 5th.
-Grab your tickets HERE.
+I, Tonya opens in the UK February 23rd.

 At Tuesday night's New York screening of I, Tonya, Margot Robbie arrived in a sheer, glittering floor-length dress.
 I almost had to do a double take to make sure that it was indeed Robbie standing in front of me, and not the big screen version of figure skater Tonya Harding.
 And then she offered up that wide, signature smile and Australian accent and I thought Ah, there she is.